airalab/robonomics-grant-results/diaries/LogisticsBDT-grant-diary.md

 - Completing set up for Robonomics node
 - Running test sample data upload to Robonomics test network with the Logistics server Node

+## Grant Diary no. 5

+* **Date**: 15.05.2022

+TASK: Outlining the initial requirements of the LogisticsBDT app
+- Conducting expert interviews
+- preparing qunatitative survey for luxury product users

+TASK: Implementation tasks
+- LogisticsBDT python rest api setup completed and pushed to the repo
+- Successfully deployed Robonoics node and IPFS and logisticsBDT server